Elhameed/alx-low_level_programming/README.md

 ---

-## WARNING!!
-- This repo is done as a school assignment.
-Beware of copying my responses.
-I recommend you  to read resources and come up with your own solutions instead.
-Feel free to reach out for help!
-- This repo may contain some errors.
+## This repo may contain some errors.
 If you notice any, please add a pull request.